d0nk3yhm/gpu_control/README.md

 # NVIDIA GPU Controller - (Python Wrapper)

-This is a Python wrapper for controlling GPU temperature and fan speed.
+This is a Python wrapper for controlling NVIDIA GPUs temperature and fan speed.
 It provides convenient access to the following functions:

 - `get_temperature()`: Retrieves the current GPU temperature.
 - `set_fan_speed(speed)`: Sets the GPU fan speed to the specified value.